 - cases sent to the Crown Court from youth courts for sentencing

-The youth court is made up of a District Judge (Magisrates' Court), who acts as chairperson, and is assisted by two lay magistrates.
+The youth court has a district judge (magisrate's court), who acts as chairperson, and two lay magistrates.
 The judge and the lay magistrates hear the evidence and make a judgment.
 Parents or guardians may sit near the child in the youth court as this may help them to become involved.

 Prosecution and defence representatives may be there, as well as a probation officer, police officer, Youth Justice Agency representative, court staff and security officers.
-Everyone in the youth court is seated at the same level, and the judge and lawyers do not wear robes or wigs.
-Police and custody staff do not normally wear uniforms.
+Everyone in the youth court is seated at the same level.
+The judge and lawyers don't wear robes or wigs.
+Police and custody staff don't normally wear uniforms.

-Members of the public cannot go to youth court however the victim (or victims) of the crime can go to the hearing.
+The public cannot go to youth court but the victim of the crime can go to the hearing.
 If they do, they must make a request to the court before the hearing.

 Youth courts are usually arranged so that children do not meet adults attending other criminal courts.
 Children attending the youth court cannot be named or identified in the media although there are some exceptions to this.

 Court ordered sentences for young people